gurza/tomscheers.github.io/_posts/2025-7-29-writing-memory-efficient-structs-post.md

 sizeof(struct Monster); // => 80
 ```

-## String ID enum
+## Use enums for ID
 Our last method on how to reduce the size of your struct and this can be the most impactful one.
 If you store any name used for identification as a string directly on the struct, let's say the model version of a phone or the name of a specific monster you've implemented in your game, you're doing it wrong.
 Using this implementation you'd be allocating a totally new string for each Monster you're creating, this is a total waste of memory.
-Instead it would be best to use enum in this case, which has a size of 4 bytes.
+Instead it would be best to use enum in this case, which usually has a size of 4 bytes (not guaranteed).
 Just define an enum with all of the monster names or phone models you want to have:
 ```c
 enum MonsterName {
 	GIANT,